C. Leroy Ellenberger

-Charles Leroy Ellenberger (born 1942, known as C. Leroy) is perhaps best known as a one-time advocate, but now a critic of, controversial writer Immanuel Velikovsky and his works on catastrophism.
+Charles Leroy Ellenberger (1942 - 2025, known as C. Leroy) was an advocate, but later a critic, of controversial writer Immanuel Velikovsky and his works on catastrophism.
 He first read Worlds in Collision in 1969.
 In 1979, he became a contributing editor (and later Senior Editor & Executive Secretary) to the Velikovsky-inspired Kronos journal, and has contributed material to many other publications.
 In 1980 he was selected by the editor of Astronomy magazine to debate James Oberg on Velikovsky.